voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 Confusion matrices
 ~~~~~~~~~~~~~~~~~~

-You can also easily generate confusion matrices for the results of COCO-style
+You can also easily generate :ref:`confusion matrices <confusion-matrices>` for
-evaluations.
+the results of COCO-style evaluations.

 In order for the confusion matrix to capture anything other than false
 positive/negative counts, you will likely want to set the